overlay template chains

 Overlay directive parameters

-evoque directive,
+evoque directive

-but with an additional space keyword (inserted at
+plus an additional space keyword

-one required) that as we have seen may be
+that as we have seen may be

 either positive or negative: